 At this difficult time for everyone, we know that you, our customers and communities, are relying on us for the continued supply of high-quality drinking water.
 Indeed, our number one priority will always be the health of our workforce and our customers.
 I want to reassure you that we responded quickly to put our contingency plans into action back in February and now as some lockdown measures continue to be lifted we will monitor the situation and fully adhere to the Government’s advice.
 Like others across the water industry, our people are classed as key workers and we will be here 24/7, treating and distributing millions of litres to homes, schools, hospitals and businesses every single day.

-You may still need to speak with us of course and we will be here for that too but we need to prioritise supply emergencies and helping those in vulnerable circumstances.
-Our website is the best way to contact us with other enquiries.
+You may need to speak with us of course and we are here for you, particularly those that may need extra help at the moment.
 I know some people will be concerned about paying their water bill.
 Rest assured that we already have financial support available to those that need it and have put more measures in place now too - have a look below at the ways we can help.

 Lastly, I want to thank my colleagues at SES Water and our supply chain for their unwavering professionalism, commitment and flexibility during uncertain times - their extraordinary resilience means no one needs to worry about their water supply and we will continue to work tirelessly over the coming weeks and months to ensure this will always be the case.